acumos/system-integration/z2a/INSTALL.md

 # For RPM-based distributions such as RHEL/CentOS, execute the following command:
 sudo yum install -y git
 # For Debian-based distributions such as Ubuntu, execute the following command:
-sudo apt-get install -y git
+sudo apt-get install --no-install-recommends -y git

 mkdir -p $HOME/src